 Standard I. Teaching for Learning

-and who model and promote collaborative planning, instruction in multiple literacies, and inquiry-based learning, enabling members of the learning community to become effective users and creators of ideas and information.
-Candidates design and implement instruction that engages students’ interests and develops their ability to inquire, think critically, gain and share knowledge.” quoted from ALA.org
+Candidates are effective teachers who demonstrate knowledge of learners and learning and who model and promote collaborative planning, instruction in multiple literacies, and inquiry-based learning, enabling members of the learning community to become effective users and creators of ideas and information.
+Candidates design and implement instruction that engages students’ interests and develops their ability to inquire, think critically, gain and share knowledge.AASL Standards 2010

-This picture illustrates perfectly the chaos and the beauty of a learner centered classroom.
+This picture illustrates perfectly the chaos and the beauty of a learner-centered classroom.
 It was drawn by Ryan Alexander Tanner.
 I see some students drawing, some collaborating, some creating, some alone, some creating, and all are thinking.

-Learner centered teaching is flexible to allow each child to acquire knowledge in a way that works best for them.
+Learner-centered teaching is flexible to allow each child to acquire knowledge in a way that works best for them.